 Bear Komplex Carbon Grips

 Skip the chalk bucket!
 Bear Komplex Carbon Grips are made to stick to the bar.
-They’re lightweight, comfortable, secure, and durable — perfect for 19.5 and beyond.
+They’re lightweight, comfortable, secure, and durable — perfect no matter what your WOD throws at you.

 Which method of hand protection is best for you?
 With so many options to choose from, there’s something for everyone.
 Keep your hands protected and in one piece as you train — they’re your most valuable tool.